KeeganE-Hub/Funtivities/readme.txt

-				 (separate js file because of using a unique library compare to other pages /firebase_api.js           # This is where all the core functions of firebase are located /scripts.js                # This is where all the core functions are located ├── styles                   # Folder for styles
+				 (separate js file because of using a unique library compare to other pages /firebase_api.js           # This is where all the core functions of firebase are located /scripts.js                # This is where all the core functions are located /profile.js		       # This holds the functionality for the profile page.
+				 (separate js file due to how large it is
+  ├── styles                   # Folder for styles
     /myStyle.css               # All the styling of the app